Police are searching for a suspect after a deadly shooting at a Florida mall - KTVZ

 “We heard one shot then a pause then 3 other shots rang out and chaos erupted,” she said in a message, adding mall employees opened the back storage area and instructed everyone to run.

-The mall remained closed as of Saturday night, the Ocala Police Department said on Facebook, though the parking lot had reopened for people to retrieve their vehicles.
+Washington Prime Group, Paddock Mall’s corporate owner, told CNN Sunday the mall will be closed on Sunday and Monday.
+The Ocala Police Department previously said the parking lot had reopened for people to retrieve their vehicles.

 The-CNN-Wire